radicalcollegestrategies/stemscholars/README.md

   * Maybe make 1 person in-charge of it ?
 Add pictures, creative stuff, memes.
   * Socio-economic -- persuade and demystify.
 Videos ?
 Outreach ?
 * Divide up the resources into "audience" of potential Students -- Beginning, Emerging and Taking Off!
+* Let's not forget about possibility of embedding a google form for whoever to enter their name - and email.
+Perhaps, can be optional to include school and grade.
 ## Page Ideas
 * Intro: Motivation.
 Later: Pics on margin for logic puzzles, robots, chess
 * Science: Science Fair (Arshia), Science Bowl (Yash)
-* Technology: Logic page, Coding Tutorials (code.org), Coding competitions, Web page design, making apps
+* Technology: Logic page, Coding Tutorials (code.org), Coding competitions, Web page design, making apps, animation
 * Engineering:
   * Circuits, Arduino
   * Robotics : Competitions, Tutorials
+* Arts: Logan has a lot of ARTs - both visual and performing arts; including forensics!
 * Math: Logic page, Competitions, Other (Neil)
 * Logic: Sudoku, Chess
 * Major/Careers: How to pick